 Crunches, sit-ups, and planks – there are an endless number of exercises claiming to flatten the stomach.
 But the reality is, there is no workout to tighten loose skin.
 For these cases, we need a little extra help.

 Sometimes the skin stretches so much that it can no longer “bounce back” to a contoured shape.
 A tummy tuck can help get rid of excess skin in the abdomen that no amount of exercise can fix.
 By removing the excess skin and tightening the abdominal wall, Dr. Brown gives patients the flatter, toned, beautiful stomach.
-Feel free to contact either of the offices of Dr. Brown in La Jolla or Coronado to see if you are a qualified candidate.
+Feel free to contact one of the offices of Dr. Brown in La Jolla, Coronado, and Del MAr to see if you are a qualified candidate.

 - 1 About Tummy Tucks